Sandwich cellularity and a version of cell theory: Cell theory for algebras

 \subsection{Sandwich cellular algebras}

 We start with notation:

 \begin{Notation} We use the following conventions. \begin{enumerate}

 \item We fix a commutative unital ring $\K$.
 This is our ground ring throughout, and {\eg} ranks $\rk$ are with respect to $\K$ if not specified otherwise.
-We sometimes we need $\K$ to be a field.
+We sometimes need $\K$ to be a field, {\eg} for classification results.
+Hence the notation $\K$.

 \item Throughout this section let $\algebra$ denote an associative unital $\K$-algebra.
 Algebras in this paper are always assumed to be associative and unital.